Fantastic Facility - About the Water Center

 Vancouver’s Water Resources Education Center opened its doors in February 1996, in concert with a new, innovative and advanced Marine Park Water Reclamation Facility nearby.
-Creation of the Center was also a critical element for the Columbia River Renaissance project, encouraging residents to rediscover our waterfront and re-establish the historic connection with the Columbia River.
+Creation of the Center was also a critical element for the Columbia River Waterfront Renaissance Trail project, encouraging residents to rediscover our waterfront and re-establish the historic connection with the Columbia River.

 City of Vancouver officials realized that along with planning and managing water and sewer infrastructure to meet a growing population and increased economic opportunities, the City needed to take a strong leadership role in educating and advancing stewardship of the community’s high quality water resources, an important part of our excellent quality of life in Southwest Washington for residents now and to come.